VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 #### Silent mode: Problem

 The "Silent mode" section provides instructions on how to turn off the recommendations in Assistant.
 Typically, documents such as instructions, quick start guides, and How-Tos use task-based headings.
 For task-based headings, it's recommended to use the *imperative mood* rather than a noun phrase, which is typically used for conceptual topics.
 In this case, this rule is not followed.
+For details, see

 ![task-based-title](/docs/cleanmymac-x/cleanmymac-x-assistant-article-review/task-based-title.png)

 #### Silent mode: Suggested solution

-To make the title task-based, I suggest renaming it to "Turn on silent mode."
+To make the title task-based, I suggest renaming it to "Turn on silent mode"

 You can switch the tabs in the following example to view the current version of sentences and the suggested changes.